elldritch/haskell-for-working-programmers/README.md

     -Wmissing-export-lists -Wredundant-constraints
 ```

-Besides top-level project settings, the `.cabal` file is divided into a number of _sections_ which define a set of .
+Besides top-level project settings, a `.cabal` file defines a list of _sections_.
+Some of these sections define build targets (e.g. `library`, `executable`, `test-suite`, `benchmark`, etc.), which Cabal calls _components_.

-This section is a [common stanza](https://cabal.readthedocs.io/en/3.4/cabal-package.html#common-stanzas), which lets you refactor common shared attributes for other sections.
+This section is a [common stanza](https://cabal.readthedocs.io/en/3.6/cabal-package.html#common-stanzas) named `lang`, which lets you factor out common shared fields for other sections.
 In this one, we define some dependencies shared by every section, as well as some shared compiler options.

 ```cabal
 library